spaceraiders0/file-manager/README.md

 # file-manager
-A small file manager written.
+A small file manager written in C, with Vim-inspired keybindings.